squaresLab/BugZoo/docs/cli/bug.rst

   ardubugs:copter:9f59f27

-`artefact install [--upgrade] [-q] {identifier}`
+`bug install [--upgrade] [-q] {identifier}`
 ------------------------------------------------

-Installs a given artefact, specified by its identifier.
+Installs a given bug, specified by its identifier.
-Internally, this command installs the Docker image for the given artefact, along with any of its dependencies.
+Internally, this command installs the Docker image for the given bug, along with any of its dependencies.

-To install the artefact, this command will attempt to download a prebuilt Docker for the artefact, if one is publicly available on DockerHub; if no such image is available, the command will build the image (and its dependencies) locally.
+To install the bug, this command will attempt to download a prebuilt Docker for the bug, if one is publicly available on DockerHub; if no such image is available, the command will build the image (and its dependencies) locally.

-If the artefact has already been installed to the machine, this command will simply do nothing.
-To force the installation of the latest version of the artefact, either supply the :code:`--upgrade` flag or use the :code:`artefact upgrade` command.
+If the bug has already been installed to the machine, this command will simply do nothing.
+To force the installation of the latest version of the bug, either supply the :code:`--upgrade` flag or use the :code:`bug upgrade` command.

-By default, this command produces detailed information when downloading or building the artefact, as shown below.
+By default, this command produces detailed information when downloading or building the bug, as shown below.
 This behaviour can be disabled by supplying the :code:`-q` flag.

 .. code-block:: bash

-  $ repairbox artefact install manybugs:python:69934-69935
+  $ bugzoo bug install manybugs:python:69934-69935
-  installing artefact: manybugs:python:69934-69935
+  installing bug: manybugs:python:69934-69935
   Building image: squareslab/manybugs:python-69934-69935
   Step 1/9 : FROM squareslab/manybugs:python
    ---> 9f2dd23f670c